soitgoes/Mite/README.md

 * That's it, see "Creating your first migration".

 ## Getting Started with Mite on a New Project
+* Download mite from the Downloads section of this site.  https://github.com/soitgoes/Mite/downloads
+* Add the mite install directory to your PATH.
+(C:\Program Files\Mite\)
 * `cd scripts`
 * `mite init`